 The Food and Drug Administration (FDA) initially granted a de Novo classification for MolecuLight i:X device (DEN180008) on February 16, 2018, followed by clearance for marketing (K191371) through the FDA Premarket Notification process on December 4, 2019.
-An updated clearance for marketing (K210882) was granted June 22, 2021 with an additional labeling statement.
-According to FDA labeling, the device is indicated as a tool for clinicians to view and digitally record images of a wound, measure and digitally record the size of a wound, and view and digitally record images of fluorescence emitted from a wound when exposed to an excitation light (FDA, 2019).
-A newer model, the MolecuLightDX, received clearance for marketing (K211901) on July 21, 2021 for the same indications (FDA, 2021).
-According to the manufacturer website, the DX has new features including sticker-less measurement capability, electronic medical record (EMR) integration options, an Administrator workflow and system configuration capability, and a docking system (MolecuLight Inc, 2021).
+According to FDA labeling, the device is indicated as a tool for clinicians to view and digitally record images of a wound, wound measurements, images of fluorescence emitted from a wound when exposed to an excitation light (FDA 2019).
+A newer model, the MolecuLightDX[TM], received clearance for marketing (K211901) on July 21, 2021, for the same indications (FDA 2021).
+On December 5, 2023, the FDA approved the Multispectral Imager Kit/ Multispectral Imager (MSI) (K230734) as substantially equivalent to the predicate devices with the same indications for use.